 If you are going to buy more than one ring, we recommend buying 2 different sizes, the one you think is in the position of a normal ring and a smaller size for the second phalanx of the finger.

-How do you put on/orient the ring so that all the gestures and tricks of the ad come out?
+How do you put on/orient the ring so that I get all the gestures and tricks in the ad?

 Once you finish rolling the blunt and before lighting it on: